mypolopony/echolalia/README.md

 A Familiar Being

 # What
-This is a simple effort to make re-create a friend; creating a chatbot using previous conversations.
+This is a simple effort to make re-create a friend; generating a chatbot using previous conversations.

 # Why?
 A good friend mine died recently and I miss them.